OLC-Bioinformatics/redmine-docs/docs/analysis/kma.md

         - `seqtype=fastq`
         - `seqtype=minionfastq`
     - Note: seqtype for minion raw-reads is slightly different, as KMA uses different commands for paired-end (illumina) and single-end (nanopore) data

+- **targetsfile** - the default analysis will use genome assemblies.
+    - default is `False`
+    - If you want to selected `analysis=custom`, add the following line:
+        - `targetsfile=filename.fasta`
+    - Note: the filename can be whatever you would like.
+You must also include the suffix for your fasta file (e.g. genes.fasta, targets.fasta, vtxgenes.fasta, etc)

 - **nanopore** - the default analysis will be for short-read Illumina data. **This function is for assemblies**
     - default is `False`